arcium-hq/agave/CONTRIBUTING.md

 Non-exhaustive list of things that make it *harder* to review:

 * Additional changes that are orthogonal to the problem statement and proposed changes.
-Instead move those changes to a different PR.
+Instead, move those changes to a different PR.
 * Renaming variables/functions/types unnecessarily and/or without explanation.
 * Not following established conventions in the function/module/crate/repo.
 * Changing whitespace: moving code and/or reformatting code.
 Make such changes